facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 The [`<RecoilRoot>`](/docs/api-reference/core/RecoilRoot) component takes an `initializeState` prop for initializing the global state via a `MutableSnapshot`.
 This can be helpful for loading persisted state when you know all atoms in advance and is compatible with server-side rendering where the state should be setup synchronously with the initial render.
 For most state initialization and persistence, though, consider Atom Effects.

+### Snapshot IDs

+Each committed state or mutated Snapshot has a unique opaque version ID that can be obtained via `getID()`.
+This can be used from the hooks above to obtain snapshots to determine if we have gone back to a previous snapshot via `useGotoRecoilSnapshot()`.

 ### Example

 ```jsx